secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

 #### Conference
-Any large event that we have paid to sponsor, have a booth/presence and are sending representatives from GitLab (example: AWS).
-This is tracked as an *offline* Bizible channel.
+Any large event run by Corporate Marketing that we have paid to sponsor, have a booth/presence and are sending representatives from GitLab (example: AWS re:Invent, DevOps Enterprise Summit).
+This is tracked as an *offline* Bizible channel because we do not host a registration page, and receive a list of booth visitors post-event.

 | Member Status                   | Definition                                                                            | Success  |
 |:--------------------------------|:--------------------------------------------------------------------------------------|:---------|